Campus of the Massachusetts Institute of Technology: Walker Memorial (1916)

-Senior House (1916)
+70 Amherst Street (1916, formerly called Senior House)

 Senior House is an L-shaped building, designed by William Welles Bosworth.
 The Doric portico over the entrance was added in the 1990s.
-It was used from its construction as a dormitory for undergraduates, until conversion to graduate housing in fall 2017.
-From the 1960s to 2017, the dorm had a counterculture that included student-painted murals, tolerance for drug use, acceptance of people who didn't fit into mainstream culture (including LGBT students), a tire swing, a red-white-and blue skull logo, the nickname "Haus", and the motto "Sport death, only life can kill you".
+It was used from its construction as a dormitory for undergraduates, until its name was removed and the building was converted to unmarried graduate housing in fall 2017.

+From the 1960s to 2017, the dorm had a counterculture that included student-painted murals, tolerance for drug use, acceptance of people who did not fit into mainstream culture (including LGBT students), a tire swing, a red-white-and blue skull logo, the nickname "Haus", and the motto "Sport death, only life can kill you".
 The annual Steer Roast festival featured loud music, pit roast of a cow, and mud wrestling.
 Former residents include Roger Dingledine, developer of Tor.
 In 2016, MIT cited data that 21.1% of Senior House residents failed to graduate, compared to the campus average of 7.7%, and a confidential survey found a higher incidence of drug use than other dorms.
 The administration began a turnaround project that closed the dorm to freshmen and increased tutoring, mental health, and addiction services.
 After continued evidence of drug dealing in the building, the administration cancelled the 2017 Steer Roast, and in July announced conversion to graduate housing.
 Students protested and some faculty supported the move.
 The murals were covered and remaining undergraduates assigned to other dorms.